Genpei Tōma Den: Reception

-In Japan, Genpei Tōma Den received acclaim, being seen among Namco's best and most-beloved arcade games.
+In Japan, Genpei Tōma Den received acclaim, being seen among Namco's best arcade games.
 The Japanese arcade trade publication Game Machine reported it as being among the best-selling arcade games in November 1986.
 On Japan's Gamest charts, it was the top-grossing arcade game between November and December 1986.
 It received multiple awards from Gamest magazine, including the sixth Grand Prize, third Best Ending, and third Best Graphic awards.
 The character of Kagekiyo won third place in the Best Character award.
 In their 1991 mook The Best Game, readers voted it as being among the greatest arcade games of all time up to that point.
 Staff described Genpei Tōma Den as being "an immortal masterpiece", applauding its visuals, gameplay, soundtrack, and faithfulness to its source material.
 Its usage of characters such as Yoshitune and Benkei, important figures in the Heian period of Japan, also received praise.

 The PC Engine home release also received positive coverage.
 The staff of Famitsu awarded it the Gold Hall of Fame award and praised its faithfulness to the arcade original, saying that it was "a port that does not spoil the taste of the original".
 The magazine PC Engine FAN reported it as being among the most-popular PC Engine games, with readers voting it as being the 24th best game for the console by 1993.
 In contrast to other reviews, Olivier Scamps felt it was one of the worst games for the console, arguing that the game suffers from bland gameplay and uninteresting action sequences.
-Zenji Nishikawa of Oh!X enjoyed the Sharp X68000 version for its inclusion of new levels and secrets, finding it superior to the arcade original.
+Zenji Nishikawa of Oh!X enjoyed the X68000 version for its inclusion of new levels and secrets, finding it superior to the arcade original.